DorothyTamYiLing/GWarrange/documents/tutorials.md

 for f in *_ext100_merge3_ISreplaced.fasta; do id=$(basename "$f" _ext100_merge3_ISreplaced.fasta); echo $id $f; done > clus1clus2_47_input.list

-#generating kmers with size of 200 bases with minor allel frequency 0.05
+#generating kmers with size of 200 bases with minor allele frequency 0.05
 fsm-lite -l clus1clus2_47_input.list -v -s 3 -S 44 -t tmp -m 200 -M 200 | gzip - > clus1clus2_47_ext100merge3_k200_output.txt.gz

 ```

 Then, a kmer-based GWAS was conducted using pyseer with an aim to identify kmers whose presence-absence patterns were associated with chromosome structures phenotype.
-Population structure is not contolled.
+Population structure is not controlled.

 ```
 #adding header to phenotype file for pyseer input format